IPdotSetAF/TgBotPlay.WebAPI/examples/TgBotPlay.WebAPI.Example/README.md

 ## About

-This project is a simple ASP.NET Core application, which provides webhook endpoint for the Telegram Bot.
+This project is a simple ASP.NET Core application, which shows an example of using TgBotPlay to interface Telegram Bot.

 You can find useful information on setting up webhook for your bot in official docs: